joeberkovitz/qgis-nautical/index.md

 QGIS makes intensive use of CPU and graphics, similar to a video game or illustration program.
 You will need a MacOS, Windows or Linux computer that is reasonably powerful, and a reasonably large high-resolution monitor.
-Multicore with at least 4 GB of RAM is recommended.
-Your mileage may vary: see what works.
+A multicore machine with at least 8 GB of RAM is recommended.

 Begin by downloading the QGIS application for your computer from [download.qgis.org](https://download.qgis.org).
 Use the Long Term Release (as